Q. What are resources?

 Firstly, this agenda was to mitigate environmental damage, poverty and disease through global co-operation, mutual needs and shared responsibilities.

 Secondly, every local government should draw its own local Agenda regarding this problems and steps to solve.

-Question: Explain about major problems due to indiscriminate access of resources?
+Q. Explain about major problems due to indiscriminate access of resources? *** (Resources Development)